Ciclopirox: Chemistry

 Ciclopirox is a N-hydroxypyridone.
 Structurally, ciclopirox is the N-oxide of a 2-hydroxypyridine derivative and therefore can be termed a hydroxypyridine antifungal agent.
 Additionally, the structure as drawn above is the lactam tautomer and indicates the molecule being an N-hydroxy-2-pyridone.
 Hence the classification of ciclopirox as a 2-pyridone antifungal agent.

-Ciclopirox is used clinically as ciclopirox olamine, the olamine salt of ciclopirox.
+Society and culture

+Brand names

+It is sold under many brand names worldwide.